Dispensary opening times: 8am to 1pm and 3pm to 6:30pm from Monday to Friday

 We dispense drugs to all our patients who live more than one mile from any chemist.

-We provide a delivery service to patient who are housebound.
+We provide a delivery service to patients who are housebound and have nobody that can collect on their behalf.
 All prescription deliveries must be signed for and tablets will not be left without a signature or with anyone under 18 years.
 If you cannot be at home to receive your order, you MUST make arrangements with us to leave it with a responsible adult.
 Remember to give your next month’s repeat prescription order to the Driver.
 We will send you spare order forms when we confirm your first delivery date.
 The back of the prescription must be signed and the NHS Prescription Fee paid (by cheque if possible) or your Exemption Certificate shown if you have one.
 If the Driver cannot deliver the medication, it will be returned to the practice.
 The prescription will have to be collected from the surgery.

 To register for this service, complete an application form and return it to the practice.
 Be sure to complete the contact details so that we can reach you to confirm the first delivery date.
 One form is required for each patient requesting delivery.